andresjoc/PPGDataReceiverAPI/README.md

 The `frontend/` folder contains a minimal UI built with plain JavaScript to connect to `/ws`, receive the broadcasted JSON frames, and render them into a chart.
 Files of interest:

-- `frontend/index.html`  entry page
+- `frontend/index.html`  entry page with tab structure.
-- `frontend/ws-client.js`  WebSocket client helper
+- `frontend/ws-client.js`  WebSocket client helper.
-- `frontend/chart-setup.js`  charting logic
+- `frontend/chart-setup.js`  charting logic for both raw and processed views.
+- `frontend/data-handler.js`  parses the unified WebSocket payload.

+The frontend supports two visualization modes, switchable via tabs:

+- **Original View**: Real-time scrolling plots of the raw PPG signals.
+- **Processed View**: Static plots of the last 10-second window, showing the preprocessed signal and the inference result (Label + Confidence) in the chart title.

 You can adapt the frontend to your visualization stack (Chart.js, D3, etc.).